flatland-association/flatland-rl/docs/specifications/specifications.md

 Because the different speeds are implemented as fractions the agents ability to perform actions has been updated.
 We **do not allow actions to change within the cell **.
-This means that each agent can only chose an action to be taken when entering a cell.
+This means that each agent can only chose an action to be taken when entering a cell (ie. positional fraction is 0).
+There is some real railway specific considerations such as reserved blocks that are similar to this behavior.
+But more importantly we disabled this to simplify the use of machine learning algorithms with the environment.
+If we allow stop actions in the middle of cells. then the controller needs to make much more observations and not only at cell changes.
+(Not set in stone and could be updated if the need arises).

-This action is then executed when a step to the next cell is valid.
+The chosen action is then executed when a step to the next cell is valid.
 For example

 - Agent enters switch and choses to deviate left.
 Agent fractional speed is 1/4 and thus the agent will take 4 time steps to complete its journey through the cell.
 On the 4th time step the agent will leave the cell deviating left as chosen at the entry of the cell.
     - All actions chosen by the agent during its travels within a cell are ignored